 In this post we’d like to work toward a third possible model for thinking about the felt (aesthetic) nature of God’s experience of the world, one which argues the integrity and unity of God’s experience but also admits God’s triune relations as summum bonum.
 Is this third alternative a passibilist or an impassibilist model?
 We don’t know.
 Some passibilists we know will dismiss it as impassibilism.
 Some impassibilists we know will dismiss it as heterodox.

 We suggest, first, thinking through the notion (emphasized by Alan) of our making a “difference” to God, of our “meaning something to God,” in terms of a well-established understanding of evil and its suffering that we know to be Orthodox as well as advocated by Greg in Trinity & Process.
 And as far as we can tell it’s equally a Whiteheadian/Hartshornian (Process) conviction.
 In fact, it might be the one concept that all the disagreeing parties in this debate have in common.
 The notion we’re describing is that understanding which views evil and its suffering as ‘privation’, namely, ‘privation of being’.
 We suspect that if we approach the aesthetic question from the conviction that aesthetic value is a transcendental a priori (God as summum bonum) and with a concept of ‘privation of being’ in hand, we may find a helpful way to express things to the satisfaction of a few more people.
-Whether it’s compatible with open theism or not is for others to decide.

 The Maximian (Orthodox) doctrine of the logoi (‘meanings’) of created beings.
 One could express this doctrine in Process terms as those “divine subjective aims” which prescribe for and extend to all occasions that particular value each is capable of instantiating.
 Greg expresses this Maximian doctrine (without knowing it) in Trintiy & Process, equating “divine subjective aims” with our essential disposition for that “aesthetic value” God offers for realization in creaturely experience.
 It’s a fundamental Process concept as well.
-In Maximus these logoi seem to be conceived exclusively in terms of our final telos or end (our glorified state), they can easily be conceived as divine intentions for our progress en route to that state.
+In Maximus these logoi seem to be conceived exclusively in terms of our final telos or end (our glorified state), they can easily be conceived as divine intentions for our progress en route to that state as well.

 The interesting take-away we’d suggest here includes: